 The first step in blocking dye migration is to check the care label.
 It will tell you the percentage of each fiber in your garment.
 The higher the polyester count the more watchful you’ll need to be.

-Next, test for dye migration using your heat press.
+Next, test for bleeding using your heat press.
 Put the garment on your heat press.
 Cover with a kraft paper cover sheet.
 Heat apply for 10 seconds.
 With unstable inks, you’ll see ink residue on the cover sheet after transfer.
 The amount of dye migration will be related to the amount of ink residue on your cover sheet.
 This test isn’t fool-proof, dye migration is still possible, but it’s a good starting point for choosing, and then testing, the material you’ll use to adorn your garment.

 Decorating Low Bleed Polyester